Efficient Gibbs Sampling in Cox Regression Models Using Composite Partial Likelihood and P\'olya-Gamma Augmentation

-In the estimation process of Bayesian models, sampling algorithms such as Markov Chain Monte Carlo (MCMC) methods are typically employed to draw samples from posterior distributions \citep{robert1999monte}.
+In the estimation process of Bayesian models, sampling algorithms such as Markov chain Monte Carlo (MCMC) methods are typically employed to draw samples from posterior distributions \citep{robert1999monte}.
 The Gibbs sampling method is one of the simplest algorithms, in which each parameter is sampled conditionally on the others, allowing for efficient sampling when full conditional distributions are available in closed form \citep{geman1984stochastic,gelfand1990sampling}.
-The Metropolis-Hastings (MH) algorithm is a more general approach that constructs a Markov chain using a proposal distribution and an acceptance criterion, enabling sampling from posterior distributions even when full conditional distributions can not be analytically obtained \citep{metropolis1953equation,hastings1970monte}.
-Recently, \cite{polson2013bayesian} proposed a P\'olya-Gamma (PG) augmentation scheme for logistic and negative binomial regression models.
-In this scheme, when the prior distributions are normal, the complete conditionals of the parameters can also be obtained as normal distributions.
+The Metropolis-Hastings (MH) algorithm is a more general approach that constructs a Markov chain using a proposal distribution and an acceptance criterion, enabling sampling from posterior distributions even when full conditional distributions cannot be analytically obtained \citep{metropolis1953equation,hastings1970monte}.
+Furthermore, gradient-informed samplers have recently become standard in MCMC.
+The Metropolis-adjusted Langevin algorithm (MALA) constructs proposals by a Langevin diffusion process using the gradient of the log-posterior and then applies a Metropolis-Hastings correction \citep{roberts1996exponential}.
+Hamiltonian Monte Carlo (HMC) employs Hamiltonian dynamics to generate distant proposals that are accepted with high probability, and the No-U-Turn sampler (NUTS) adaptively selects HMC trajectory lengths \citep{duane1987hybrid, hoffman2014no}. \cite{polson2013bayesian} proposed a P\'olya-Gamma augmentation scheme for logistic and negative binomial regression models.
+In this scheme, when the priors are normal, the complete conditionals of the parameters can also be obtained as normal distributions.
 Owing to this scheme, an efficient Gibbs sampling algorithm for logistic and negative binomial regression models can be developed.
-Moreover, \cite{linderman2015dependent} showed that PG augmentation scheme can be applied to the multinomial logit models with stick-breaking expression of the likelihood functions. \cite{neelon2019bayesian} proposed an efficient sampling algorithm for the zero-inflated negative binomial regression models based on the PG augmentation.
-Furthermore, \citet{ren2024cox} proposed the Cox-PG algorithm, which extended the PG augmentation scheme for the Cox regression model.
-Their sampling algorithm uses a monotonic spline approximation of the log-cumulative baseline hazard, PG augmentation with a negative-binomial approximation to the underlying Poisson process, and MH corrections to control the resulting bias.
+Moreover, \cite{linderman2015dependent} showed that the P\'olya-Gamma augmentation scheme can be applied to the multinomial logit models with a stick-breaking expression of the likelihood. \cite{neelon2019bayesian} proposed an efficient sampling algorithm for the zero-inflated negative binomial regression models based on the P\'olya-Gamma augmentation.
+Furthermore, \citet{ren2025cox} proposed the Cox-P\'olya-Gamma (Cox-PG) algorithm, which uses the P\'olya-Gamma augmentation scheme in the sampling from the Cox regression model with the full likelihood function.
+Their sampling algorithm uses a monotone spline approximation of the log-cumulative baseline hazard, P\'olya-Gamma augmentation with a negative-binomial approximation to the underlying Poisson process, and Metropolis-Hastings corrections to control the resulting bias.
 The Cox-PG algorithm necessarily trades off sampling efficiency against approximation error.